TheNeikos/furry_camp_public/README.md

 # Furry Café

-This is the public bucktracker of the Furry Café.
+This is the public bugtracker of the Furry Café.